 Regrowth can take a while.
 It may be 12 weeks or longer before new hair starts growing, says Sonia Badreshia-Bansal, MD.
 She's a clinical instructor in dermatology at the University of California, San Francisco, and a dermatologist who specializes in hair loss.
 She suggests using Minoxidil for 6 months and seeing what happens.

 The most common side effect is scalp irritation.
 Some women may have unwanted hair growth on their forehead or face.
 The other downside: You have to keep using it or your hair will start thinning again.

-Two drugs aren't approved to treat women's hair loss, but doctors sometimes prescribe them "off label."
+Two drugs aren't approved to treat women's hair loss, but doctors sometimes use them in women with hair loss.
 Finasteride (Propecia, Proscar) is an oral medication approved for hair loss in men, but not for women.
 That, says Mirmirani, is because it affects the hormone testosterone.